ROCm/clr/doc/roctracer_spec.md

 The rocTracer library is an API that intercepts runtime API calls and traces asynchronous activity.
 The activity tracing results are recorded in a ring buffer.

+The rocTX contains application code instrumentation API to support high level correlation of runtime API/activity events.
+The API includes mark and nested ranges.
 ```
 ## 2. General API
 ### 2.1.
 Description